 Companies and trusts

 If you operate your business as a company or trust, you can only claim the actual costs for motor vehicle expenses that are part of the everyday running of your business (such as travelling to and from different business premises, visiting clients or picking up goods for sale).
+This may in fact be 100% of the vehicle costs, but FBT implications may need to be considered.
 Actual costs are based on receipts for expenses incurred.

 Note that you cannot use a simplified method, such as cents per kilometre, to calculate your claim.